davidakachaos/myautisticself/cookie_policy.md

 ## What are your cookie options?

 If you don't like the idea of cookies or certain types of cookies, you can change your browser's settings to delete cookies that have already been set and to not accept new cookies.
-To learn more about how to do this or to learn more about cookies, visit <a target="_blank" href="https://www.internetcookies.org">internetcookies.org</a>
+To learn more about how to do this or to learn more about cookies, visit [internetcookies.org](https://www.internetcookies.org){: target="_blank"}

 ## Changes and amendments

 We reserve the right to modify this Policy relating to the Website or Services at any time, effective upon posting of an updated version of this Policy on the Website.
 When we do we will revise the updated date at the bottom of this page.
 Continued use of the Website after any such changes shall constitute your consent to such changes.
-Policy was created with <a style="color:inherit" target="_blank" title="Create cookie policy" href="https://www.websitepolicies.com/cookie-policy-generator">WebsitePolicies</a>.
+Policy was created with [WebsitePolicies](https://www.websitepolicies.com/cookie-policy-generator "Create cookie policy"){: style="color:inherit" target="_blank"}.

 ## Acceptance of this policy